kudelskisecurity/volatility-gpg/docs/contest_submission.md

 ## Why we should win the contest?

 We have used the Volatility3 framework to demonstrate how the cache of GnuPG can be analyzed to decrypt and recover passphrases stored.
-By publishing our plugin code, we would like to help the forensic community during their analysis works.
-We hope this would give a starting point for people who want to analyze other solutions caching secret in memory in an unsafe way.
+By publishing our plugin code, we would like to help the forensics community by making their work easier.
+We hope this gives a starting point for people who want to analyze other solutions caching secrets in memory in an unsafe way.
+GPG is a widely used software, and we think that these plugins can therefore help a wide array of people.